Nathan Healy

 Key Takeaways

-• Arizona ranks 3rd nationally for residential solar with 295,000 households already enjoying clean energy benefits.
+• Arizona ranks 3rd nationally for residential solar installations, with 295,000 households already saving money with solar panels.

 03